Qwyua/Game-WordList/.github/ISSUE_TEMPLATE/feature_request.md

 ## 📝 Additional Information
 <!-- Is there anything else you'd like to add? -->

-For more detailed information or inquiries, please reach out to us via Discord: qwyua.
+For more detailed information or inquiries, please reach out to Gartic-Developers.